khanhduytran0/LiveContainer/README.md

 ## Compatibility
 Unfortunately, not all apps work in LiveContainer, so we have a [compatibility list](https://github.com/khanhduytran0/LiveContainer/labels/compatibility) to tell if there is apps that have issues.
 If they aren't on this list, then it's likely going run.
 However, if it doesn't work, please make an [issue](https://github.com/khanhduytran0/LiveContainer/issues/new/choose) about it.

+## Usage
+Requires AltStore or SideStore
+- Build from source or get prebuilt ipa in [the Actions tab](https://github.com/khanhduytran0/LiveContainer/actions)
+- Open LiveContainer, tap the plus icon in the upper right hand corner and select IPA files to install.
+- Choose the app you want to open in the next launch.
+- You can long-press the app to manage it.

+### Without JIT
+Without JIT, guest apps need to be codesigned, which requires retrieving the certificate and password from SideStore or AltStore.
+This process involves applying a tweak to SideStore/AltStore, allowing it to expose the certificate to LiveContainer.
+- Open Settings in LiveContainer, tap "Patch SideStore/AltStore", and the app will switch to SideStore/AltStore to reinstall it with the tweak applied.
+If you use AltWidget, select "Keep Extension."
+- Wait for the installation to finish, then **reopen SideStore/AltStore**.
+- Return to LiveContainer and press "Test JIT-Less Mode."
+If it says "Test Passed," JIT-less mode is ready..
+- Install your app via the "Apps" tab.
+- Tap the run icon, it will attempt to restart LiveContainer with guest app loaded.
+Note: If you update or reinstall SideStore/AltStore, you'll need to reapply the patch.

+### With JIT (requires SideStore)
+- Tap the play icon, it will jump to SideStore and exit.
+- In SideStore, hold down LiveContainer and tap `Enable JIT`.
+If you have SideStore build supporting JIT URL scheme, it jumps back to LiveContainer with JIT enabled and the guest app is ready to use.

+### Add to Home Screen
+Long press the app and you will see 2 ways to add your app to home screen:
+1. **Launch URL**: Copy the provided URL, create a shortcut that opens the app, and add it to your home screen.
+You’ll need to create a separate shortcut for each app.
+2. **Create App Clip**: Install an App Clip MDM profile, which adds the app to your home screen.
+Note that launching the app includes an extra jump, and the App Clip will remain in the app switcher.

+### Multiple LiveContainers
+Using two LiveContainers allows you to run two different apps simultaneously, with *almost* seamless data transfer between the LiveContainers.

+To install a second LiveContainer, go to Settings and tap "Install Another LiveContainer."

+The first LiveContainer (blue icon) always launches by default.
+If an app is already running in the first container, you'll be prompted to either open it in the second LiveContainer (gray icon) or terminate the current app and relaunch it in the first.
+If the app is already running in the second container, it will switch automatically.

+### Fix File Picker
+Some apps may experience issues with their file pickers in LiveContainer.
+To resolve this, enable "Fix File Picker" in the app-specific settings.

+### "Open In App" Support
+- Tap the link icon in the top-right corner of the "Apps" tab and input the URL.
+LiveContainer will detect the appropriate app and ask if you want to launch it.
+- What's more, you can share a web page to LiveContainer using [this shortcut](https://www.icloud.com/shortcuts/44ea82ce7ed8469ea24198c375db09a0).
+Be sure to add this shortcut to "Favorites" in share sheet actions.

+### JIT Support
+To enable JIT for a guest app:
+- Enter your SideJITServer/JITStreamer address and device UDID in LiveContainer settings.
+- Enable "Launch with JIT" in its app-specific settings.
+- LiveContainer will communicate with the server before launching the app to enable JIT.

+### Installing external tweaks
+LiveContainer comes with its own TweakLoader, which automatically load CydiaSubstrate and tweaks.
+TweakLoader is injected to every app you install.
+You can override `TweakLoader.dylib` symlink with your own implementation if you wish.

+.dylib files in `Tweaks` folder are global, they are loaded to all apps.
+You can create app-specific tweaks folder and switch between them instantly.

+To install tweaks, you can use the built-in tweak manager in LiveContainer, which will automatically sign tweaks as you import.
+Otherwise, you can manually add them and then use the tweak manager to sign them.

 ## Building
 ```
 export THEOS=/path/to/theos